 3. Practice Open Palm a little more seriously (holding everyone and everything to God not grasping on to it.
 (ABSOLUTELY!!
 But not just ‘a little’!
 Don’t let fear have anything to do with it unless it is the proper fear of God.)

 4. Do not let the conversation go to marriage within the first 3 to 6 months?
 (AMEN!!!
 Six months is vastly better than 3, and a year is better than six months unless THE LORD makes it VERY VERY understandable with many “signs and wonders” and advice.
+Become a keen observer of this person in many circumstances.
 You will know.)

 5. Don’t trust a man/woman with my heart until I KNOW I can trust him/her.
 (This KNOWING happens little by little, NOT all at once, unless you want weeds which are “here today and GONE tomorrow”.
+It takes awhile to grow a tree with deep roots.
+Observe for where this potential mate is rooted and how deeply.
 Keep learning how to guard your heart and wait on the Lord who strengthens your heart.”)

 6. Keep my eyes open for red flags. (“Wide open” please!
 And thank the Lord that He reveals them.
 If your heart is in His calm control, you can more clearly see and discuss these flags with Him and even with her to help her analyze and pray about where these are coming from and how to deal with them.
 Remember, the older a girl or guy gets [unless they are getting closer to the Lord, being changed by Him] they are getting more hard-wired to STAY like they have been, less open at all to change which is necessary for a marriage!!
 Mother says, ” Just like the fan over your head!
 It has to be controlled by the button that will determine how fast or slow it goes.”)

 7. Do not let a man/woman get on the same or near the same level as God is in your life. (triple amen!!!
-Mother looks at Daddy’s picture every night and says, “Goodnight my dear Autieey.
-You will always be just under the first love of my life!
-Autieey had almost 66 years of marriage.)
+Mother looks at Daddy’s picture every night and says, “Goodnight my dear Austin.
+You will always be just under the first love of my life!”
+Austin & Virginia had almost 66 years of marriage.)

 9. Guard my heart because it’s the Wellspring of my life.
 (This is well worth your deep meditation on what does this verse mean: take each word and meditate – let it become part of the bedrock of your thoughts!)

-10. I may want a man/woman, but I don’t need a woman to have a full life.
-(You are so right on this point!!!
+10. I may want a (man/woman) <special spouse to share life with,> but I don’t need a woman to have a full life.
 Allowing your thoughts to race ahead makes you vulnerable to trashing all your logical thoughts in the numbers we just covered!
 Prepare your heart!
 Make these more than a backpack you can throw off when your emotions take over!
 Chew them and digest them, so they become nourishment for your very BE-ing —> the part of who you are by the Grace of God!
 Then you will be ready and able to enjoy a relationship with an eternal sister/brother for however long God wants you to walk along side of him/her.
 The time will benefit you both.)